 Congratulations to Our Newest PPL Graduates!

-May 30, 2018
+May 30, 2017

-“The Health Advocate and Public Administration career pathway programs were designed with the end in mind: in-demand opportunities for individuals to land great starting salaries, benefits, with future growth opportunities and not just a job.” said Elaine Vandenburgh, workforce development representative from MCTC.
+“The Health Advocate and Public Administration career pathway programs were designed with the end in mind: in-demand opportunities for individuals to land great starting salaries, benefits, with future growth opportunities and not just a job.” said Elaine Vandenburgh, workforce development representative from Minneapolis College.

 “We value our partnership with PPL as they really understand both the local workforce development needs and challenges that individuals may face when making a positive change in their life, like going back to school.
 In addition to the support received from PPL, the support from the employer partners, has made these programs such a success.”

 “I have the privilege of being the first to congratulate you.
 I have attended a number of these events and because of this, I already know some things about you.
 I know that this wasn’t easy.
 I know that you worked hard.
 I know that there is a spirit of togetherness and teamwork here.
 These successes, the effort of working hard and overcoming obstacles, your ability to problem solve as a team are all characteristics that we look for at Hennepin County and will make you valuable to whatever employer in the future you choose.
 At Hennepin County we think that you are important to our future and that you represent the kind of people we want in our workforce.”

-The additional line-up for speakers included: Hennepin County Assistant County Administrator Mark Thompson; Assistance County Administrator for Health Jennifer DeCubellis; MCTC’s Dean of Continuing Education and Workforce Development Vince Thomas; PPL Employment Specialist Kathleen Trescony; PPL Employment Specialist for PPL Gary Ly; and PPL Career and Education Advancement Manager Conrad Carlozzi.
+The additional line-up for speakers included: Hennepin County Assistant County Administrator Mark Thompson; Assistance County Administrator for Health Jennifer DeCubellis; Minneapolis’s Dean of Continuing Education and Workforce Development Vince Thomas; PPL Employment Specialist Kathleen Trescony; PPL Employment Specialist for PPL Gary Ly; and PPL Career and Education Advancement Manager Conrad Carlozzi.